deliveroo/deliveroo.engineering/_posts/2023-03-08-ecs-environment-files.md

 ## The problem

-Some of Deliveroo's services have a lot of environment variables, some with incredibly large values.
+Some of Deliveroo's services have a lot of environment variables, some with large values.
 This is particularly true for some older services that have grown organically over time.
 AWS have a hard [limit][ecs-limit] on the size of the task definition - it cannot exceed 64KiB.
 These task definitions started going over the limit, which meant Deliveroo were unable to deploy some key services and unable to add new environment variables.

 ## The temporary fix